 Geberit essentially grants the same benefits to full-time and part-time employees.
 However, employees with temporary contracts are not always entitled to the same benefits as permanent employees.
 For example, employees in Switzerland with temporary employment contracts of less than three months are not insured in the pension fund.
 Geberit bases its employee benefits on country-specific standards.

 G4-LA3 Return to work and retention rates after parental leave

 Geberit implements the currently applicable legal framework conditions.
 It also attempts in individual cases to find solutions that are as suitable as possible for the affected person and their team.

-100% of all permanently employed women are entitled to maternity leave, and 2.6% or 92 women made use of this in 2014.
-78 (or almost 85%) returned to Geberit following their maternity leave and around 80% were still at Geberit one year after their return.
+100% of all permanently employed women are entitled to maternity leave, and 5.6% or 140 women made use of this in 2015.
+57 (or around 40%) returned to Geberit following their maternity leave.

-97% of all permanently employed men are entitled to paternity leave, and 1.6% or 57 men made use of this in 2014.
-54 (or almost 95%) returned to Geberit following their paternity leave and around 74% were still at Geberit one year after their return.
+98% of all permanently employed men are entitled to paternity leave, and 2.8% or 206 men made use of this in 2015.
+203 (or around 98%) returned to Geberit following their paternity leave.

 10.2 Occupational Health and Safety (LA)